adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/2_authentication.md

 Now that we have covered all the techniques for authentication, it's time to look at authorization.
 While authentication looked at verifying that a user is who they say they are, authorization looks at if a user is allowed to do a specific operation.

 Authorization is handled within the server-side project by the `[Authorize]` attribute.
 Our Azure Mobile Apps backend is leveraging this to provide authorization based on whether a user is authenticated or not.
 The Authorize attribute can also check to see if a user is in a list of users or roles.
 However, there is a problem with this.
 The user id is not guessable and we have no roles.
-To see what I mean, run the **Backend** project locally and set a break point on the `GetAllTodoItems()` method in the `TodoItemController`, then run your server and your UWP application.
+To see what I mean, run the **Backend** project and set a break point on the `GetAllTodoItems()` method in the `TodoItemController`, then run your server and your UWP application.

 > Once you have built and deployed the UWP application, it will appear in your normal Application list.
 This allows you to run the application and the server at the same time on the same machine.
+Alternatively, you can attach a Debugger to your Azure App Service within Visual Studio's Cloud Explorer.

 Once you have authenticated, you will be able to set a break point to take a look at `this.User.Identity`: